mastersign/Mastersign.ConfigModel/docfx_project/articles/merge-keys.md

     <<: *default-data
     Z: 3
 ```

+**Important:** To load a model with merge keys, you need to pass `true` for the `withMergeKeys`
+parameter in the constructor of @Mastersign.ConfigModel.ConfigModelManager`1.

 If you want to have multiple maps as reusable templates/presets in your file,
 you need to prepare a place for them in the model;